-Should a First Aid Kit be required, check with the Duty Officer regarding its location.
-It is normally kept at the camp.
-It is important Members should carry their own First Aid Kit in their car at all times (along with a woollen blanket and water) and it is highly advisable to have a small basic First Aid Kit with you while detecting, especially a pressure bandage to use in the event of a snake bite.
+It is important to carry a comprehensive First Aid Kit in your car (along with a woollen blanket and water) and highly advisable to have a small basic First Aid Kit with you while detecting, particularly a pressure bandage to use in the event of a snake bite.
+Stinging insects such as ants, scorpions and spiders are common on the goldfields so make sure that you have some anti-sting ointment in your kit as well.